-All graduate-level courses must be taken at Virginia Tech.
-Students that have taken Medical Nutrition Therapy at the undergraduate level at Virginia Tech (HNFE 4025, HNFE 4026) and are wanting to receive credit for the 5000-level course (HNFE 5125G, HNFE 5126G) within the program must have the instructor submit a plan to achieve necessary competencies not covered in the undergraduate level course.
-These students will be required to enroll in a 1-credit independent study per semester (2 credits total) to meet graduate-level competencies not met through the undergraduate course.
-Students receiving credit for prior coursework will be required to take additional credits of graduate coursework to fulfill the 4 remaining credits to reach the required 51 credits to graduate and will work with the Assistant Director to determine specific changes to their plan of study.
+Students receiving prior learning credit for Medical Nutrition Therapy (one or both semesters) will be required to enroll in a 1-credit independent study per semester (2 credits in total) to meet graduate-level competencies not met through the undergraduate course.
+Students receiving credit for prior coursework will be required to take additional credits of graduate coursework to fulfill the remaining credits to reach the required 51 credits to graduate coursework at Virginia Tech and will work with the Assistant Director to determine specific changes to their plan of study.
 Any other changes to the program plan of study are subject to final approval from the Program Director.